tc39/proposal-intl-segmenter/README.md

 #### `get %BoundaryIterator%.prototype.index`

-Return the code unit index of the most recently discovered boundary position, as an offset from the beginning of the string.
-Initially the `index` is 0.
+Return the current boundary position as a count of code units in string that precede it.
+The initial value is 0, corresponding to a boundary at the start of the string.

 #### `get %BoundaryIterator%.prototype.precedingSegmentType`

 The type of the segment which precedes the current iterator location in logical order.
-If there is no preceding segment (e.g., a just-instantiated BoundaryIterator), or if the granularity is "grapheme", then this will be `undefined`.
+If there is no preceding segment because the current index is at the start of the string, or if the granularity is "grapheme", then this will be `undefined`.

 ## FAQ

-Q: Why should we pass a locale and options bag for grapheme breaks?
+Q: Why should we pass a locale and options bag for grapheme boundaries?
 Isn't there just one way to do it?

 A: The situation is a little more complicated, e.g., for Indic scripts.
-Work is ongoing to support grapheme break options for these scripts better; see [this bug](http://unicode.org/cldr/trac/ticket/2142), and in particular [this CLDR wiki page](http://cldr.unicode.org/development/development-process/design-proposals/grapheme-usage).
+Work is ongoing to support grapheme boundary options for these scripts better; see [this bug](http://unicode.org/cldr/trac/ticket/2142), and in particular [this CLDR wiki page](http://cldr.unicode.org/development/development-process/design-proposals/grapheme-usage).
 Seems like CLDR/ICU don't support this yet, but it's planned.

 Q: Shouldn't we be putting new APIs in built-in modules?